just-buildsystem/justbuild/doc/future-designs/tree-overlay.md

-We propose to extend that data structure by introducing a new category `"tree overlays"` mapping (intensional) names to their definition as a list of existing tree artifacts.
-The extensional value of such a tree overlay is obtained by starting with the empty tree and, sequentially in the given order, overlay the extensional value of the defining artifacts.
+We propose to extend that data structure by introducing a new category `"tree overlays"` mapping (intensional) names to their definition as a list of existing tree artifacts, together with a bit indicating if the build should be aborted if the overlayed trees conflict on any path.
+The extensional value of such
+a tree overlay is obtained by starting with the empty tree and, sequentially in the given order, overlay the extensional value of the defining artifacts.
 Here, the overlay of one tree by another is